Academic Friends of EPLO

 As a researcher in EU external relations law Mr Merket prepares a PhD on the policy, institutional and judicial aspects of EU policies that span the security-development nexus.
 His specific research interests cover EU and international development, security and human rights policies, the EU’s Common Foreign and Security Policy (CFSP), Common Security and Defence Policy (CSDP), state fragility, the Horn of Africa, aid effectiveness and migration.
 He has previously worked on aid programming as part of the European Commission’s DG DEVCO and on governance and human rights within the EU Delegation to Ethiopia.

-Prof Christoph Meyer (MPhil PhD, Cambridge) – Professor of European & International Politics and Head of the Department of European & International Studies, King’s College London; Director of the ‘Foresight’ research group
+Prof Christoph Meyer (MPhil PhD, Cambridge) – Professor of European & International Politics at King’s College London as well as Vice-Dean Research of the Faculty of Social Sciences and Public Policy

 Professor Meyer is interested in the effective communication of timely warnings about violent conflict and mass atrocities and under what conditions such warnings enable preventive action.
 He has written widely on issues relating to European security and defence policy and has recently co-chaired an expert task force (with K.E.
 Smith) on how the EU can strengthen its capacities for preventing mass atrocities.